leonlinsx/minimal-mistakes/_posts/2019-04-26-microwave-timers-13bn-years.md

 And in the same comments section, a reader cites opposing studies that support raising the min wage.
 Most people are going to pick their story and stick with it, since it's simpler to be consistent and confirm your biases.
 I think that this works for some subjects, but for many others we should strive to understand both sides of the argument, which can both be true in different scenarios.
 But no one wants to hear 'well it depends; raising min wage could help in this state but not in the other' \[3\].
 You're paid to take a side.

-In other labour developments, people are viewing the income sharing agreement trend as either rediscovered slavery or transformational incentive alignment.
-They've already settled into two narratives, despite how recently they've probably heard about the concept.
+People are already taking sides in the income sharing agreement trend, viewing it as either rediscovered slavery or transformational incentive alignment.
+They've settled into two narratives despite how recently they've probably heard about the concept.
 [This post](https://medium.com/@eriktorenberg_/life-capital-9e5028c0ea12 "life capital") discusses this new trend in education, popularised by Lambda school:

 > An Income Share Agreement is a financial arrangement where an individual or organization provides something of value to a recipient, who, in exchange, agrees to pay back a percentage of their income for a certain period of time